jenkinsci/byteguard-build-actions-plugin/README.md

 ![Alt text](https://github.com/KernelLabs/Byteguard-Build-Actions/blob/bugfix/docs/s1.png?raw=true "Login")
 * This page will open.
 ![Alt text](https://github.com/KernelLabs/Byteguard-Build-Actions/blob/bugfix/docs/s2.png?raw=true)
-* you will get an API Token with login automatically.
+* You will get an API Token with login automatically.
-* you need to specify name of your task and message.
+* You need to specify name of your task and message.
-	* choose an answer format(Approval, Numeric, Text etc.)
+	* Choose an answer format(Approval, Numeric, Text etc.)
-	* choose a Consensus Rule(single,simple majority,many etc.)
+	* Choose a Consensus Rule(single,simple majority,many etc.)
 	* Add people with phone or email id.
-	* select a language(bash,javascript,python).
+	* Select a language(bash,javascript,python).
 * Click on Create Task
 * Now you will see step4 Integrate in which you will get three bash script/javascript/python codes.
 	*To prompt the participants for a response, use the following code snippet: